 Leaving the canals, head west on S Venice Blvd.
 At Pacific Ave turn right, then turn left on N Venice Blvd.
 Two buildings from the intersection, on your right-hand side, you’ll find a five story Portrait of Abbot Kinney, one of many tributes to the man who created Venice Beach.
 Continuing west, pass the portrait and cross the Speedway, where you’ll arrive at Ocean Front Walk.
 Directly ahead is the beach and to your left is the Venice Fishing Pier; we will head right, to the *** Venice Beach Boardwalk.

 How to describe the Boardwalk?
 It is Los Angeles’s capital of eccentricity: art, entertainment, freedom, activism, liberalism, consumerism, and so much more.
-It is the best cultural spot in the city, filled with artists, craftsmen, entertainers, some incredibly talented and all undeniably interesting.
+It is the best cultural spot in the city, filled with artists, craftsmen, and entertainers, some incredibly talented and all undeniably interesting.
 You’ll find sand sculptures next to musicians next to political activists next to tattoo artists; and you’ll walk amongst rollerblading guitar players, interactive gag artists, speedo wearing cobra wielding crazy men, and whoever else happens to be out that day.
 You can shop for clothes, art, souvenirs, body piercings, drug paraphernalia, and so much more.
-Everyday it is different, and everyday it is awesome.
+Everyday it is different, and everyday it is awesome (note that it is much busier on the weekends).

 Entering the Boardwalk, the our first stop (on the left) is the * Venice Beach Recreational Center, a large sporting and recreational center directly on the boardwalk.
 The Rec Center, containing paddle tennis, handball, beach volleyball, and basketball courts, a skate park, * Muscle Beach, workout pits, and play areas, is the premiere street athletic venue in Los Angeles, and for being a no-restrictions, anyone can play environment, it attracts some very skilled athletes.